 Many of the premium VPNs you trust for your PC or laptop can also be used on Android devices, including mobile phones and tablets.

-Some of the steps you can take to protect your privacy are intended to correct damage after the fact.
+Some of the steps you can take to protect your online privacy are intended to correct damage after the fact.
 A VPN, on the other hand, will protect your internet connection to stop privacy breaches before they happen.
-It’s much easier to prevent a security problem than it is to fix one.
+Preventing a security problem is much easier than fixing one.

 A VPN can combine multiple layers and methods of protection to ensure that your connection is secure, anonymous, and private.
 Here are a few of the major privacy protection features that most VPN services offer.